a-h/templ-intro/slides.md

 ::left::

-* Maintained by me and @joerdav.
+* Maintained by me and @joerdav
 * &gt;100 contributors
-* 6.2k stars
+* 6.9k stars
-* 2k projects using it
+* Real projects using it

 ::right::